zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 ```

 ## Authentication
-Authentication is disabled by default, but if authentication is enabled, user credentials must be supplied with every query.
+Authentication is disabled by default.
+If authentication is enabled, user credentials must be supplied with every query.
 These can be suppled via the URL parameters `u` and `p`.
-For example, if the  user is "bob" and Bob's password is "mypass", then endpoint URL should take the form `/query?u=bob&p=mypass`.
+For example, if the  user is "bob" and the password is "mypass", then endpoint URL should take the form `/query?u=bob&p=mypass`.

 The credentials may also be passed using _Basic Authentication_.
 If both types of authentication are present in a request, the URL parameters take precedence.

 ## Pretty Printing
-When working directly with the API it’s often convenient to have pretty-printed JSON output.
+When working directly with the API it is often convenient to have pretty-printed JSON output.
 To enable pretty-printed output, append `pretty=true` to the URL.
 For example:

 ```
 curl -G 'http://localhost:8086/query?pretty=true' --data-urlencode "db=mydb" --data-urlencode "q=SELECT * FROM cpu_load_short"
 ```

-Pretty-printed output is useful for debugging or querying directly using tools like `curl`, etc., It is not recommended for production use, such as in client libraries, or client code, as it consumes unnecessary network bandwidth.
+Pretty-printed output is useful for debugging or when querying directly using tools like `curl`, etc., It is not recommended for production use as it consumes unnecessary network bandwidth.